 “If you identify in a conversation that you’re a victim of gaslighting, the best thing to do is end the conversation.
 Because you’re just never going to win," Emma says.

 In the longer term she says, “I would recommend someone [who has experienced gaslighting] starts writing a journal to recognise the behaviour pattern.
 Look at how this behaviour has changed you - how is it making you feel?

 “Reach out for advice about the best way to leave the relationship.
 And if it’s not a relationship [but rather an employer, acquaintance etc], we use a term called ‘grey rock’, which is basically not giving any emotion to that person.
 You become very boring to them because you’re not giving anything back.

-“I would recommend that someone who is gaslighted over a long period of time needs to get back their identity.
+“I would recommend that someone who has experienced gaslighting over a long period of time needs to get back their identity.
 Because that’s what a gaslighter does, they break down that identity.”

 Importantly, remember that it’s not your fault.
 “They are doing it so they are the one in power.
 They feel very insecure and know the person they are with is generally better than them.
 So, they have to break the person down into believing that they are nothing without the gaslighter."